mainmatter/playbook/development-process/README.md

 After the iteration has been planned, execution starts and the planned issues are being worked on based on their priorities.

-As an issue is started to be worked on, the respective team member(s) will self-assign it (not all issue trackers allow assigning issues to more than one person at once so if multiple engineers collaborate on an issue, they might have to choose one to assign it to).
-Issues are only assigned once work on them is actually started - pre-assigning issues during planning or after that block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
+Once an issue has started to be worked on, the respective team member(s) will self-assign it (not all issue trackers allow assigning issues to more than one person at a time so if multiple engineers collaborate on an issue, they might have to choose one to assign it to).
+Issues are only assigned once work on them has actually started - pre-assigning issues during planning or afterwards block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
 If an issue is being worked on by multiple team members sequentially (e.g. first the